Want to know more about Digital Nomad Taxes? This article covers everything you need to know!

 Different countries apply a citizenship-based tax system.
 These countries tax their citizens no matter where they are.
-This means that if you are a citizen of a citizenship based tax country then even if you go and live somewhere else you will still have to pay taxes in your home country.
+This means that if you are a citizen of a citizenship-based tax country (such as the USA) then even if you go and live somewhere else you will still have to pay taxes in your home country.

 There are other tax systems such as the territorial tax systems which are implemented in Panama and several other countries whereby individual citizens are taxed only on their local income which is produced in their territory.
 This basically gives most Digital Nomads the opportunity to earn money from overseas that won’t be taxed.

 There are also a few countries in the world that impose no taxes on individuals, like Qatar or the Cayman Islands.

 Want to find out where the best tax-friendly countries are to set up your business?
 Check out the Low Tax Business Setup Mini-Course.

 Double Taxation Treaties

 In some rare circumstances, two countries could consider an individual a tax-resident at the same time, and both countries could require you to pay taxes on your income.